OxygenCobalt/oxygencobalt.github.io/src/content/currently.md

 - I'm working on a LLM forecasting bot for [Metaculus's AI Benchmark Tournament](https://www.metaculus.com/aib/).
 - I'm working on another secret LLM project.
 - I'm taking a break from active Auxio development, outside of post-v4.0.0 big fixing.
+- I'm thinking about things I could do with Model Context Protocol (MCP).